mikespook/sts/docs/rpc-api.md

 This method is used for Kicking user off line.

-## Ctrl.Reboot
+## Ctrl.Restart

-This method is used for restart internal service, including RPC & Tunnel.
+This method is used for restart the internal tunnel service.

-## Ctrl.Config

-This method is used for upgrading configuration of `stsd` and effects will be taken by calling `Ctrl.Reboot`.

 ## Stat.User